Cost of LivingUpdated May 2026

 How Round Rock Compares Regionally for Cost of Living

 How does Round Rock stack up against nearby cities for cost of living?
 Waco and College Station offer lower costs — Waco at roughly $3,280, College Station at roughly $3,520.
 Austin runs at similar or higher price points.
-Among southern metros of comparable size, Round Rock's cost index of 102 places it near the middle of the spectrum.
+Among southern metros of comparable size, Round Rock's cost index of 102 places it on the expensive end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
 When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on cost of living.

 What to Expect at Every Budget Level in Round Rock